 To create this pivot table, drag the “Product” field into the Rows box, then drag your “Amount” field into the Values box.

 As a manager, it is essential to categorize your fuel card spend per driver and monitor for inconsistencies.
-Fortunately, Excel’s Pivot Tables can whip up a report for you in no time!
+Fortunately, Excel’s Pivot Tables can be setup quickly.

 To create this pivot table from your fuel card data, drag the “Card_Desc” field into the Rows box, then drag the “Amount” field into the Values box.
 This will display a side-by-side comparison of each driver and their spending for the month, allowing you to check for errors or overspending.

 If you operate across the United States, organizing your invoice by State can help determine travel patterns and even your tax liability for each region.

 To create a pivot table that sorts by state, drag the field “Region” into the Rows box and “Amount” into the values box.

 For some managers, tracking the average price paid per gallon is an essential part of their monthly workload.
-To generate a quick and easy Price Per Gallon report, you can create a pivot table from your P-Fleet fuel reports.
+To generate a quick and easy Price Per Gallon report, you can create a pivot table from your P-Fleet reports.